 This is so nasty that it surely beggars belief!

-Why HAS Jim Perrin ‘come out’, as it were, and what could have provoked him into actually putting his name to this comment when we know he has a long record of using pseudonyms?
-Clearly he felt sufficiently confident—brazen even—(and it may be that he hoped to impress with his analysis) to freely insult people to whom he ought, given his long association, to feel some loyalty.
+Why has Jim Perrin ‘come out’, as it were, and what could have provoked him into actually putting his name to this comment when we know he has a long record of using pseudonyms?
+Clearly he felt sufficiently confident — brazen even — (and it may be that he hoped to impress with his analysis) freely to insult people to whom he ought, given his long association, to feel some loyalty.
 In fact, we do not believe that Jim Perrin ever feels ‘loyalty’ or, without acting the part, that he is capable of any such thing.

 It may be that he has burnt his bridges if his true nature, usually well-disguised but revealed in this recent (surely ill-judged?) piece of writing in ‘Poetry Wales’, has now been recognised by some who previously thought he could do no wrong.

-Perhaps it is because he thinks so highly of himself that he anticipates no difficulties in being accepted in a different ‘coterie'; although that he wrote in so belittling a way of the National Poet of Wales (which is not just the worst of manners but, in our view, betrays an almost psychopathic arrogance), is unlikely to endear him to her fellow poets; OR authors.
+Perhaps it is because he thinks so highly of himself that he anticipates no difficulties in being accepted in a different ‘coterie’; although that he wrote in so belittling a way of the National Poet of Wales (which is not just the worst of manners but, in our view, betrays an almost sociopathic arrogance), is unlikely to endear him to her fellow poets; or authors.
 It shows nothing about her but everything about the mean little mind of Jim Perrin and it only surprises us that anyone should still be willing to sit with him at the same table…